avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-16-12-Modify-your-AFML.md

 bash startsample.sh
 `
 5. Now, start a 30 second timer again and ask for another song from Alexa.
-6. Despite your timer goes off, your song keeps playing!
+6. Despite your timer going off, your song keeps playing!
 Congratulations!

 Feel free to experiment with other priorities in the Focus Manager to create the best user experience for your product's specific use case.
 Keep in mind that when you ship your own Alexa-enabled product, your customers will expect that no matter what else is happening, *every* time they speak to Alexa, she will listen and respond instantly.